zhanghaiyang1/Help-Center-for-Monetization/guides.md

 ### 3 Acquiring Data

-##### 3.1 You can query data of each AdUnit and APP in the "REPORT" tab on the dashboard.
+##### 3.1 You can query data of each AdUnit and APP in the "Report" tab on the dashboard.

 ![“3.1”页面](imgs/3.1.png)